Calle Marqués de Larios, Malaga's main pedestrian street in the old town, shaded by canopies

 Cultural Tours in Malaga 2026: Best Guided Experiences Worth Booking

-A guided tour in Malaga works differently to most cities because the history here is genuinely layered – Phoenician, Roman, Moorish, Renaissance, and 20th-century all stacked on the same few streets.
-A good guide turns what looks like a pleasant old town into something you can actually read.
-This guide covers the best culturally deep tours available in 2026: historic walking tours, Picasso-focused museum visits, neighbourhood tours, and the street art circuit through Soho that most visitors miss entirely.
+A guided tour in Malaga earns its keep because the history here is so layered – Phoenician, Roman, Moorish, Renaissance and 20th-century, all stacked on the same few streets.
+A good guide turns a pleasant old town into something you can actually read.

 Quick Takeaways